-Local media outlets published the photo on Monday (June 4), to the outrage of Italians nationwide, reported the BBC on Wednesday.
+Local media outlets published the photo on Monday, to the outrage of Italians nationwide, reported the BBC yesterday.

-Mr Lambri, whose photo was published in front pages across Italy, wrote about the incident in the Liberta newspaper: "We have completely lost a sense of ethics."
+Mr Lambri, whose photo appeared on front pages across Italy, wrote about the incident in the Liberta newspaper: "We have completely lost a sense of ethics.

 "The most terrible thing is that guy (doesn't) understand absolutely the badness of his behaviour.
-I am a veteran journalist who extensively covered crime, and I have seen many terrifying scenes, but this made me really sad," he was quoted as saying by British newspaper The Independent.
+I am a veteran journalist who extensively covered crime, and I have seen many terrifying scenes, but this made me really sad," he was quoted as saying by British news outlet The Independent.

 When the police saw the man taking the selfie on the platform, they instructed him to delete the picture.

-The man has since been investigated by the police, but was not charged for any crime.
+The man has since been investigated by the police, but was not charged with any crime.